 Deep-sea diver Petter (Aksel Hennie) is suspicious when he blacks out during a dive, resulting in the death of his brother in an underwater explosion.
 Back on dry land, he begins probing the American company driving the 70s Norwegian oil boom and finds himself the target of vested interests who will do anything to keep the black gold flowing.
-Thriller based on real events from Erik Skjoldbjaerg, director of the original Insomnia, later remade by Hollywood.
+Wes Bentley and Stephen Lang co-star in this maritime thriller based on real events from Erik Skjoldbjaerg, director of the acclaimed psycho-drama Insomnia, later remade by Christopher Nolan.

-It's coporate skullduggery under the ocean wave as Norway's 1980s oil boom forms the slippery backdrop to some unsavoury deep sea double-dealing.
+It's corporate skullduggery under the ocean wave as Norway's 1980s oil boom forms the slippery backdrop to some unsavoury deep sea double-dealing.

 Veteran commercial diver Petter (Hennie) is part of a US-Norwegian team trialling a method of plunging to previously unworkable depths by breathing a combination of oxygen and gas.

 The prize is the unimaginable wealth that will come pouring down a pipeline if they can successfully lay it beneath the deep waters under the North Sea off the Norwegian coast.